wormjam-consortium/wormjam-db/README.md

 ## Literature

 This folder contains metabolites curated from published <i>C. elegans</i> metabolomics and lipidomics studies.
-For each publication one file is provided
+For each publication one file is provided with metabolites and names normalized towards a standard name (mostly ChEBI).

+## Literature combined

+The folder <code>literature_combined</code> contains a list of all unique metabolites across the entire curated literature.

 ## Prediction